Parse JSON

 A JSON object describing the data_schema you want to transform the content into.

-You must provide a data_schema
+You must provide a data_schema or data_schema_id with your request.

 instruction